harmittaa/imandst-hackathon-ventilator-docs/README.md

 ### Are you a project not listed here or want to update the information in the table?

 Please help to improve this documentation by opening an [issue](https://github.com/harmittaa/imandst-hackathon-ventilator-docs/issues) or a pull [request](https://github.com/harmittaa/imandst-hackathon-ventilator-docs/pulls).

+Check out the submitted projects here: [designs](./designs.html).

 ### Other considerations about ventilators
 [Associated Press has written on the April 11th](https://apnews.com/8ccd325c2be9bf454c2128dcb7bd616d) that some hospitals are moving away from using ventilators, due to high death rate of patients who've been placed on ventilators have died.